dankovacek/Engineering_Hydrology_Notebooks/content/intro.md

 ## License

-The set of notebooks making up this Jupyter Book is licensed under the standard [MIT license](../LICENSE).
+The set of notebooks making up this Jupyter Book is licensed under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/legalcode).